Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 console.log(`${date}/${month}/${year} ${hours}:${minutes}`) // 4/1/2020 0:56
 ```

 🌕  You have boundless energy.
-You have just completed day 3 challenges and you are three steps a head in to your way to greatness.
+You have just completed day 3's challenges and you are three steps ahead in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Day 3: Exercises

 ### Exercises: Level 1

-1. Declare firstName, lastName, country, city, age, isMarried, year variable and assign value to it and use the typeof operator to check different data types.
+1. Declare _firstName_, _lastName_, _country_, _city_, _age_, _isMarried_, _year_ variables and assign values to them and use the _typeof_ operator to check the different data types.
 2. Check if type of '10' is equal to 10
-3. Check if parseInt('9.8') is equal to 10
+3. Check if _parseInt('9.8')_ is equal to 10
 4. Boolean value is either true or false.
-   1. Write three JavaScript statement which provide truthy value.
+   1. Write three JavaScript statements which provide truthy value.
-   2. Write three JavaScript statement which provide falsy value.
+   2. Write three JavaScript statements which provide falsy value.

-5. Figure out the result of the following comparison expression first without using console.log().
-After you decide the result confirm it using console.log()
+5. First, determine the result of the following comparison expression without using _console.log()_.
+Once you've made your decision, confirm the result using _console.log()_.
    1. 4 > 3
    2. 4 >= 3
    3. 4 < 3